jamestorrevillas/Shelter-web-app/README.md

 Thank you for visiting the FurryFound shelter website repository.
 Together, let's create a world where every pet finds the love and care they deserve.

 "Where every tail has a tale to tell, and every paw leaves a print on our hearts."

-## License
-This project is licensed under the [LICENSE TYPE].
-See the `LICENSE` file for more details.